Convergence Rates for Gaussian Mixtures of Experts: Introduction

 \textbf{Organization.} The remainder of the paper is organized as follows.
 In Section~\ref{Section:preliminary}, we introduce the problem setup for Gaussian mixtures of experts with covariate-free gating functions.
-Section~\ref{Section:weak_interaction_expert} establishes convergence rates for parameter estimation and provides global miximax lower bounds under the algebraically independent setting.
+Section~\ref{Section:weak_interaction_expert} establishes convergence rates for parameter estimation under the algebraically independent setting.
 In Section~\ref{Section:strong_interaction_expert}, we consider various settings in which the expert functions are algebraically dependent and establish the convergence rates of parameter estimation under these settings.
 We provide proofs for a few key results in Section~\ref{Section:proofs} while deferring the majority of the proofs to the Appendices.
 Finally, we conclude in Section~\ref{Section:discussion}.